cdukes/general-contract/Contract.md

 For work billed hourly, I will keep a timesheet of time spent per activity, date, and your balance for you to access at will.

-For ongoing work, I am generally able to turn individual task items around in 24-72 hours during the business week.
+For ongoing work, I am generally able to turn individual task items around in 2-4 days during the business week.
 If you need work completed in under a day, tell me and I’ll do what I can, schedule and work queue permitting.
 If you need a **guaranteed** turnaround time of under 24 hours, you will be billed for those hours worked at 2 times my standard hourly rate.
 I will never bill you for rush completion without first receiving your written acknowledgement and approval.

 ## Project Proposals